Premiering in 2020

 Moonlight filtered through the windows, sending a pool of gray light over Beau Arson in his bed.

-Something had woken him, beyond the door, the sound of footsteps, in the hallway, rapping down the marble tiles, past the oil portraits, to the grand staircase and foyer below.
+A sound in the hallway had woken him, and he strained to hear beyond the bedroom door.
+Footsteps rapped down marble tiles, past the oil portraits and toward the grand staircase and foyer below.

 The back entrance.
 Had he heard those grand double doors opening, allowing a swell of cold air in from the terrace?

 In the darkness, the smooth weight of leather-bound pages rested on his chest.
-He’d fallen asleep reading Great Expectations again.
+The digital clock on his nightstand read 12:00, and he realized he’d fallen asleep reading Great Expectations again.
 Pip had been in the graveyard, he remembered, searching among the headstones for the family he’d lost, the parents he’d never known.

-He thought of his own parents, James and Marian Sutcliffe, buried beyond the doors of his ancestral mansion, parents he’d never known either, and of a past revealed only recently.
+He thought of his own parents, James and Marian Sutcliffe, buried beyond the doors of his ancestral mansion, parents he’d never known either.
+He was thirty-two years old, an orphan brought up in foster homes, his true origins revealed only recently.

-He held Great Expectations in his hands, marking the open page with a bookmark, one given to him on a fateful summer day long ago, by a little girl with dark brown braids.
+He held Great Expectations in his hands, marking the open page with a bookmark given to him on a fateful summer day long ago, by a little girl with dark brown braids.

 You are Loved.